RianMontagh/RianMontagh.github.io/_posts/2026-04-09-New-2024-Sediment-Fractions-and-Updated-Synthetic-Hydrographs.md

 ## Sediment Fraction Calculation Pseudo Code

-    D50 = Shields criterion with shear stress from last mannings iteration. set values less than 0.008 m to 0 mask = all non-zero D50
+    D50 = Shields criterion with shear stress from last mannings iteration. set values less than 0.008 m to 0.
+This is to eliminate overbank cells that got a D50 assigned to them, because these do not represent the shear stress that would results from a bankfull flow. mask = all non-zero D50

     D50_valid = D50(mask)*1000 %apply the mask